MichaelLenghel/Python-Algorithm-Problems/README.md

 # python_practice_problems
-A number of problems answered in python relating to data structures and algorithms
+Solving problems in python focusing on the implementation of data structures, algorithms and pythonic syntax.